 10 Ways to Lead Your Family

 We’re talking about being an example.
-Model the respect, responsibility, trust and family fidelity you’d like to see across the board.diazepam for sale
+Model the respect, morals, responsibility, trust, and family fidelity you’d like to see across the board.

-Don’t try to be an island.
-Don’t make the mistake of always assuming unilateral authority.
-Leadership is something you must agree on together.ambien online pharmacy
+Don’t be an island.
+Don’t make the mistake of always assuming unilateral authority or that she is on the same page.
+Leadership is something you must talk about and agree on together.

-Effective leaders aren’t in it for themselves; they’re in it for the organization.
-Family leaders place their personal needs behind that of the family.
+Effective leaders aren’t in it for themselves; they’re in it for the people and the mission.
+[Tweet This] Family leaders place their personal needs behind that of the family.
 It’s not about you.

 Be the dad who is moving his education forward, constantly.
 “Dad is always learning!”
 “Dad is always getting better!”
 “Dad is an inspiration!”
 “Dad is showing the way.”

-Leading often means taking a stand, and stands can be costly.
-But dads who stand on conviction are family leaders everyone knows they can rely on.
+Leading often means taking a stand, and stands come with a cost.
+[Tweet This] But dads who stand on conviction are family leaders everyone knows they can rely on.

 This is a crucial point to understand.
 A leadership vacuum will occur if parents step away from the opportunity.
 Also understand this: Leading your family is not only your right—it’s your responsibility.